juhoinkinen/Annif-wiki/Architecture.md

 ## Basic concepts

-An installation of Annif may contain multiple independent **projects**, each of which specifies a set of settings (e.g. language and indexing vocabulary).
+An installation of Annif may contain multiple independent **projects**, each of which specifies a set of settings (e.g. backend, language and indexing vocabulary).
 Projects are limited to a single language; multilingual indexing can be performed by defining multiple projects, one per language.
 See [[Project configuration]] for more details.